open-learning-exchange/planet/Style-Guide.md

 # Planet Style Guide
 ## Editor Config
 If you have an IDE that supports a `.editorconfig` file, please make sure you take the necessary steps to install those files.
-There's moer info on specific IDE installations [here](http://www.editorconfig.org).
+There's more info on specific IDE installations [here](http://www.editorconfig.org).

 This will help with a few things: maintaining 2 space indentations, ensuring there is a newline at the end of each file, and removing unnecessary whitespace at the end of a line.
 ## Angular & TypeScript